last updated 24-Apr-2015

 The following graphs show how the harvest has been increasing exponentially and how the length of the harvest season has expanded.
-The trend has continued into 2014, although with the increase beginning to approach a more modest rate of growth.
+The trend continued into 2014, although with the increase beginning to approach a more modest rate of growth.
 We finished with just over 8000 litres of oil in 2014.

 See the History page for a brief photo history of the project.
 More photos can be found on the Photos page, with a few detailed reports linked under Reports.
 Check out the Maps and the new Videos!
 Questions or comments?
 Go to the Contact Us page.